Arizona Leisure - Vacation Guide

 There are also Mexican pharmacies where you can purchase prescription drugs at substantially less cost than in the US.
 Make sure you have a valid prescription from you regular doctor specifically written for your usage.
 You may be asked for that information.
 Also be sure to ask the pharmacist about the legalities of buying prescriptions in Mexico.
 Many Americans go Nogales to see dentists and get dental work since dental services are also less expensive in Mexico.
 If you know someone who has used Nogales dentists, ask for recommendations.

-Crossing The Border Into Nogales
+Crossing the Border into Nogales

 Unless you are traveling deeper into Mexico, it is best to park your vehicle on the American side of the border.
 Fees are nominal and the border crossing is close to parking areas.
 You must have Mexican auto insurance in Mexico and by parking on the US side of the border, you won't have to worry about buying the separate insurance.